 FACT #10: What are the enemies of a whale shark?

 Once a whale shark reaches maturity and has grown to a large size, it generally doesn’t have many predators.
 However, it’s main enemy is man.
-Up until many of the countries that killed whale sharks for their fins stop hunting them, humans killed whale sharks in huge numbers.
+Until many of the countries that killed whale sharks for their fins stopped hunting them, humans killed whale sharks in huge numbers.

-As already mentioned, whale sharks are still hunted by the Chinese and in Oman.
+Whale sharks are hunted by the Chinese and in Oman.
 But places like India, the Philippines and Taiwan have ended large-scale fishing of Whale Sharks to help their conservation.
 They have instead turned to ‘whale-shark-tourism.’

 Juvenile whale sharks are more vulnerable to predation.
-The smaller baby whale sharks have been found in the stomachs of a blue marlin and blue sharks among other predators.
+Baby whale sharks have been found in the stomachs of a blue marlin and blue sharks.

 FACT #11: How does a whale shark defend itself?

 Whale sharks protect themselves against these predators using their tail.
-So always be careful about approaching a whale shark, as you may think they are docile and gentle giants, but if they are feel threatened, they will use their tails in defense.
+Be careful about approaching a whale shark.
+You may think they are docile and gentle giants, but if they are feel threatened they will use their tails in defence.

 FACT #12: Do whale sharks migrate?

-Whale sharks are migratory fish.
-In fact they migrate very long distances, where one was tracked 8,000 miles across the Pacific Ocean.
+Whale sharks are migratory fish and migrate very long distances.
+One particular whale shark was tracked 8,000 miles across the Pacific Ocean.

 I hope you enjoyed this article about the best place to scuba dive with whale sharks